-‘We’re barely afloat’ - Alarming comments by Ukrainian officials suggest problems for Kyiv in the Donbas, where Russian troops seek a ‘new Mariupol’
+‘We’re barely afloat’ – Alarming comments by Ukrainian officials suggest problems for Kyiv in the Donbas, where Russian troops seek a ‘new Mariupol’

 Since mid-April, Russia has focused its invasion of Ukraine on capturing the eastern region known as the Donbas.
 According to military reports, the fighting here has been largely positional battles without significant advancements by either side.
-Both Russia and Ukraine have built up their forces, regrouped, and continued artillery fire.
+Both Russia and Ukraine have built up their forces, regrouped and maintained artillery fire.
 In the last week, however, statements by officials in Kyiv have become more alarming, as if Ukraine’s leadership is preparing the nation for a major defeat: the loss of Severodonetsk (one of the last big cities in the region still under Ukrainian control) and a “new Mariupol.”

-Ukrainian President Volodymyr Zelenskiy says the situation at the frontlines in the Donbas is dire.
-“Bakhmut, Popasna, Severodonetsk — it’s in these directions that the occupiers have concentrated their efforts.
+Ukrainian President Volodymyr Zelenskiy says the situation at the front lines in the Donbas is dire.
+“Bakhmut, Popasna, Severodonetsk – it’s in these directions that the occupiers have concentrated their efforts.
 They’re slaughtering people there and trying to destroy all life.
-No one has ever caused so much damage to the Donbas as Russian soldiers are inflicting right now,” Zelenskiy said, summarizing the 89th day of the war.
-“Russia has effectively thrown the entire remaining might of its army at this offensive,” he added, the next day.
+No one has ever caused so much damage to the Donbas as Russian soldiers are inflicting right now,” Zelenskiy said, summarising the 89th day of the war.
+“Russia has effectively thrown the entire remaining might of its army at this offensive,” he added the next day.

 Presidential adviser Oleksiy Arestovych has described the course of the war even more grimly, warning that the Russian military has outpaced Ukraine’s Armed Forces.
 “The Russian side managed to build up its reserves sooner,” he told Mark Feygin in a YouTube broadcast on May 25, detailing Russia’s apparent plans to create “a new Mariupol” by encircling Ukraine’s troops in the Donbas:

 “They’re trying to break through here, from Vrubivka, and to cut off the road in the area of Berestove.
-That’s one of the main goals — to disrupt the supply links between Bakhmut and Lysychansk.
+That’s one of the main goals – to disrupt the supply links between Bakhmut and Lysychansk.
 If you look at Siversk, you’ll see a little ‘pocket’ along the railway that they’re trying to close, from Siversk to Berestove.
-So, there’s a little ‘pocket’ forming, which Yampil, Siversk, Popasna, Vrubivka… And they’re closing it, and Lysychansk and Severodonetsk remain surrounded.
-That’s their main goal right now — to create a ‘new Mariupol.’
+So there’s a little ‘pocket’ forming, which Yampil, Siversk, Popasna, Vrubivka… And they’re closing it, and Lysychansk and Severodonetsk remain surrounded.
+That’s their main goal right now – to create a ‘new Mariupol.’

-“Continuous artillery and air strikes, almost nonstop ground attacks by the enemy.
+“Continuous artillery and air strikes, almost non-stop ground attacks by the enemy.
 They have superiority in artillery and aviation.
 To put it mildly, we’re barely afloat.”

 In addition to the encirclement of the Donbas, Arestovych also predicts that Russia will increase its pressure along the Kherson-Zaporizhia line, north of Crimea.
 Further north, Russia could even mount another assault on Kyiv itself.
 Vadim Skibitsky, the spokesman for Ukraine’s Intelligence Main Directorate, has corroborated these concerns, saying that Russia is moving troops from Crimea to the Kherson region and occupied parts of Zaporizhia.
 “They’re preparing the necessary engineering structures and planning not just one or two but three lines of defence.
 It’s these military indicators that suggest Russia’s intentions to seize and hold these territories,” explained Skibitsky.